Tracht/spacex-hooks/README.md

   - display only 8 inventory items at a time
   - create pagination
   - sort inventory items alphabetically
-  - created a Modal to show a particular inventory item's full list of details
+  - created a Modal to show an item's full details

-- [x] Part 3: Deploy project on Netlify
+- [x] Part 3: Deploy project (Netlify)
 - [x] Part 4: Readme to explain how to run the project and justify decisions made in the process in particular Part 2 (see below)

 ### Approach to the project
 - In deciding what additional functionality to implement I thought about the user.
-- From this point of view, higher on the priority list would be a filtering feature, where the user can filter by category (capsules, cores, dragons, missions, ships).
-Likewise, high on the priority list from a user perspective would be seeing a manageable number of results.
-As such, there is pagination and only 8 items are displayed at a time.
-Finally, the API calls do not return items alphabetically, so I created a function to alphabetise the results.
-I also implemented a modal, so that the user can see both an initial summary on the screen, and if they're interested in learning more, they can click to see full item details.
+- From this point of view, high on the priority list is a filter enaling the user to filter inventory by category (capsules, cores, dragons, missions, ships).
+Likewise, the user would not want to be overwhelmed by the volume of inventory items, but rather see  manageable number of results.
+As such, I implemented pagination and only 8 items are displayed at a time.
+Again, to help the user navigate the inventory, I implemented a sort function, as this is not provided in the API calls.
+I also implemented a modal, so that the user can see both an initial summary about the item, and if they're interested in learning more, they can click 'learn more' to get full details.
-- While important, I did not prioritise filtering inventory by name, but I would include this on the next iteration.
+- While important, I did not prioritise filtering the inventory by the item's name, but I would include this on the next iteration.

 ### Testing
 - Here is a link to my [testing plan](https://github.com/Tracht/spacex-hooks/wiki/Testing).
 I am not quite familiar with testing React Components, so this is something I will be working on in the next few days.
 However, I did use Enzyme and Jest to check that some of the React Components rendered and implemented unit tests on a couple of functions (to check that pagination and sort worked correctly).